linode/docs/docs/guides/databases/mongodb/navigating-mongodb/index.md

     For other Linux distributions, you can follow MongoDB's [official Linux installation documentation](https://www.mongodb.com/docs/manual/administration/install-on-linux/).

 {{< note >}}
-This guide is written for a non-root user.
+The steps in this guide are written for non-root users.
 Commands that require elevated privileges are prefixed with `sudo`.
-If you’re not familiar with the `sudo` command, see the [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
+If you’re not familiar with the `sudo` command, see our [Linux Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
 {{< /note >}}

-## Querying Documents
+## Query Documents

-These next sections show you various ways and tools for querying you MongoDB data.
+The following sections show you various ways and tools for querying your MongoDB data.
 To ground the techniques, each section includes examples using a set of documents related to books.
-You can add the data to your own MongoDB instance using the commands here:
+You can add the data to your own MongoDB instance using the commands shown below:

     use libraryDb